What We Do

-Since the 2015 migration crisis from the Near East to Europe and abroad, UNRWA has also been responding to an increasing number of requests from governmental authorities, UNHCR and other organisations to verify registration records of Palestine refugees seeking asylum outside its fields of operation.
+Since the 2015 migration crisis from the Near East to Europe and abroad, UNRWA has also been responding to an increasing number of requests from governmental authorities, UNHCR and other organizations to verify registration records of Palestine refugees seeking asylum outside its fields of operation.
 To safeguard confidentiality and privacy rights, these requests are only processed upon receipt of a signed copy of the Registration Verification Form by the person whose registration status is to be verified.

 UNRWA has recently published a Registered Population Dashboard which displays the main demographic characteristics of its registered population using interactive charts and tables with quarterly data.
 The dashboard also includes a brief explanation about the voluntary nature of UNRWA registration and the operational definitions of Palestine refugees and other persons of concern.

-In response to the covid-19 crisis, UNRWA has launched a secure and user-friendly Online Registration Application which can be used by registered persons to submit a request for updating their registration information.
+In response to the COVID-19 crisis, UNRWA has launched a secure and user-friendly Online Registration Application which can be used by registered persons to submit a request for updating their registration information.
 It is the first step towards developing an integrated registration portal which will allow Palestine refugees to directly access their records and download electronic documents pertaining to their family history over the last 70 years.

 Click here for the Consolidated Eligibility and Registration Instructions (CERI)

-Click here for UNRWA Registered Population Dashboard.
+Click here for UNRWA Registered Population Dashboard for 2022.